Arkansas Flag

 Protecting our State’s most sensitive and critical information is a team sport in Arkansas.
 We have cybersecurity teams working non-stop to protect and defend our networks and systems from hackers, but the threats are always changing, and must work to stay ahead by strengthening those networks and systems.

 One way we can do this is by ensuring that the products that touch or hold any of our critical data are meeting minimum cybersecurity standards.
-This is where StateRAMP comes in.
+This is where GovRAMP comes in.

 The Process